ShettyGaneshprasad/F1-Pitstop-Strategy-Generator/1_Requirements/Readme.md

 ## Who

-- For researchers, manufactures, educators and students.
+- For F1 race enginners, Team principle, and alsofor fans like us who want to  their favourite teams strategy.

 ## What

-- A unit converter is a tool used to convert a unit from one to another like Kilometer to Meter, Celsius to Kelvin, etc.
+- Race engineers can use this tool to make pit stop strategy decisions based on average race pace, Tyre used and track.

 ## Where

-- Can be used in manufacturing companies, schools, colleges, examination halls, and research labs.
+- Can be used in Formula 1 race to devise best available strategy for tha Grand Prix.

 ## When

-- When we want to find the value (X Celsius in Fahrenheit), (Y kilometers in meter), etc.
+- Before the race so stategist can decide Strategy for GrandPrix

 ## How

-- Run the application, fill the options, give the value and find the result.
+- Run the application, fill the inputs asked on the console and find the result.

 ## Detail requirements